DC Universe: Everything to know about the superhero streaming service

 DC Universe, the new streaming service for all things Batman, Superman, Wonder Woman and more, launches Saturday.

-Our first hands-on look at DC's big foray into streaming services, DC Universe, came at San Diego Comic-Con 2018.
-While the service will not initially feature upcoming DC movies like Aquaman and Wonder Woman 2, or its current slate of shows on The CW, DC highlighted what's exclusively in store for DC Universe. instead highlights a library of live action and animated movies, TV shows, documentaries, a comic book library and offers for exclusive toys.
+Our first hands-on look at DC's big foray into streaming services, DC Universe, came at San Diego Comic-Con earlier this year.
+While the service will not initially feature upcoming DC movies like Aquaman and Wonder Woman 1984, or its current slate of shows on The CW, it does include a library of live-action and animated movies, TV shows, documentaries, a comic book library and offers for exclusive toys.

 So if you're excited by the first trailer for the gritty new Titans series, want to explore the depths of a Swamp Thing show or check out the just-announced Stargirl series, you're going to need a DC Universe subscription.